bcmichael/RNMR-Docs/docs/command/full_command.md

 Prerequisites: For RNMRA: Acquisition stopped (HALT).
 For RNMRP: no restrictions

 Description:
-`F` sets the frequency offset of a spectrometer synthesizer.
-When `F` is used in RNMRA `F` resets the actual output frequency as well as the scale offset for processing.
-In RNMRP, the `F` command only affects the frequency scale offset.
+`F` sets the frequency offset for a logical channel.
+When `F` is used in RNMRA it sets the actual output frequency as well as the offset in the processing buffers.
+In RNMRP, the `F` command only affects the processing buffer offset.

-The synthesizer to be set is selected by chan which refers to a logical channel.
-If chan is omitted, RNMR will prompt for a synthesizer number with 1 as the default.
-Since RNMR currently supports up to four synthesizers, legal values of chan are integers from 1 to 4.
-The synthesizer selected must have an assigned nucleus.
-To assign a nucleus to a synthesizer, use the command `NUC`.

-The frequency offset will be set to freq.
-If freq is omitted RNMR will prompt for it with the current offset as the default.
-The offset is in the current frequency unit as set and displayed by `UNIT /FREQ`, and takes into account the reference frequency for the nucleus assigned to the channel.
-The frequency offset set by `F` is considered to be precise to 0.1 Hz, regardless of the choice of frequency units or number of decimal places (`NDEC`).
+If no channel is specified RNMR will prompt for it with 1 as a default.
+The channel must have a nucleus assigned to it by `NUC`.
+If the frequency offset is omitted RNMR will prompt for it with the current offset as a default.
+The offset is in the current frequency unit, and takes into account the reference frequency for the nucleus assigned to the channel.
+The frequency offset precise to 0.1 Hz, regardless of the current frequency units.

-The actual frequency output by the spectrometer is a function of the reference frequency and PPM to Hz conversion factor of the synthesized nucleus as well as the offset selected by the `F` command:
+The actual frequency output by the spectrometer is a function of freq, the reference frequency (fref), and the PPM to Hz conversion factor (fppm) of the assigned nucleus:

     Factual(Hz) = 1.0E+06*FPPM(MHz) + FREQ(Hz) + FREF(Hz)

-where FPPM is the PPM to Hz conversion factor and FREF is the reference frequency of the nucleus assigned to the selected synthesizer and FREQ is the frequency entered with the `F` command.
-Thus, if `NUC 1` is H1 with `NUCD H1 359.600 250.0`, and `UNIT /FREQ` is Hz, entering `F 1 1000.0` gives an actual channel 1 frequency of 359.6012500 MHz.
-The PPM to Hz conversion factor thus provides the base frequency, which is offset by small amounts using the `F` command.

-In RNMRP, `F` modifies the offset of processing buffer 1.
-The user need not be viewing this buffer to use the `F` command.
-The actual offset will be set to FREQ(Hz) + FREF(Hz), where FREF is the reference frequency for the nucleus assigned to chan.
-If the processing buffer is currently visible, `F` will update the display whenever the offset is modified to show the new frequency scale.
-All other aspects of the `F` command are identical in RNMR and RNMRP.
-Thus, the `F` command in RNMRP serves to make corrections to the frequency scales stored with experimental spectra.
 ## FLAG
 Set pulse program flag on or off